-According to the manual the flying kick and running roll are executed using exactly the same joystick maneuver.
+According to the manual, the flying kick and running roll are executed using exactly the same joystick manoeuvre.
 No idea how that works unless it’s a typo.
-In fact the explanation of the control system is brimming with caveats, qualifiers and limp words such as ‘try’ and ‘attempt’ as if pre-emptively apologising for the lack of correlation between joystick commands and their outcome.
+In fact, the explanation of the control system is brimming with caveats, qualifiers and limp words such as ‘try’ and ‘attempt’ as if pre-emptively apologising for the lack of correlation between joystick commands and their outcome.

 You know you’re in deep trouble when Mr Hellwig pulls off his signature ‘balance on the top rope and point a bit’ stunt!